-Greek civilization had “Asia” an original concept for English name.
-It was originally just a name for the east bank of Aegean Sea, an region recognized to the Hittites as Assuwa.
+Greek civilization had “Asia” an original concept for an English name.
+It was originally just a name for the east bank of the Aegean Sea, a region recognized to the Hittites as Assuwa.
 The Greeks used the term “Asia” to refer to the territory known today as Anatolia.
 Although a number of theories have been published regarding the etymology of Asia, it still remains uncertain and can only be guessed.
 It could have been from the Aegean root “Asis” which means muddy and silty or Semitic root “Asu” meaning rising.

 Prehistoric cultures recorded two ages that had major impact on the history of Asia.
-Bronze Age which was validated by bronze artifacts dating back to 2100 BCE in Ban Chiang, Thailand and Burma Bronze tools in Nyaunggan, Burma in 3500 – 500 BCE.
-Iron age saw the wide use of iron for tools, weaponry and armor.
+Bronze Age which was validated by bronze artifacts dating back to 2100 BCE in Ban Chiang, Thailand, and Burma Bronze tools in Nyaunggan, Burma in 3500 – 500 BCE.
+Iron age saw the wide use of iron for tools, weaponry, and armor.

 Asia is the largest continent on Earth covering 9% of its surface.
-The 62,800 kilometer coastline is the largest.
+The 62,800-kilometer coastline is the largest.
 Asia has 48 countries.
 3 of which are Russia, Kazakhstan, and Turkey that have parts of their land in Europe.
 There are deserts, tropical rainforests and elevated mountains in this continent thus having a diverse geographic and climate.

 This continent is so huge, it has subcontinents.
 It has the Himalayas which are the highest mountains in the world.